efineberg19/Cinder-Audio2/readme.md

 - sound file playback is broken on MSW at this time (but not for long!)
 - MixerTest is up in limbo, since `Node`'s can implicitly sum multiple inputs.

+## Third Party Libraries

+There are a few libraries written by third parties, all redistributed in source form and liberally licensed:

+* [ooura] general purpose FFT algorithms.
+* [r8brain] sample rate converter library, designed by Aleksey Vaneev of Voxengo.
+* [oggvorbis] audio decoder / encoder for the ogg file format.

+To all of the people responsible for making these available and of such high quality, thank you!

 ## Feedback